About the Program

-The Dental Assisting Program of the Houston Community College is a one-year (12 month) program, in which the student learns the skills necessary to become a Dental Assistant in both classrooms and onsite labs.
-The training also places each student in local dental offices where hands-on experience is gained.
+The Dental Assisting Program of the Houston Community College is a one-year (12-month) program, in which the student learns the skills necessary to become a Dental Assistant in both classrooms and onsite labs.

 Degrees and Certificates